 The ARGO Monitoring Engine

 For status monitoring, ARGO relies on Nagios.
 All probes developed for ARGO follow the Nagios conventions and can run on any stock Nagios box.
-ARGO provides an optional set of add-ons for the stock Nagios that provide features such as auto-configuration from external information sources, publishing results to external Message Brokers etc.
+ARGO provides an optional set of add-ons for the stock Nagios that provide features such as auto-configuration from external information sources, publishing results to external Message Brokers, etc.

 Messaging